eliasdejong/viperlith/README.md

 `datastar.js` is a lightweight (11kB) hypermedia framework [similar to HTMX](docs/ARCHITECTURE.md).

 Hypermedia-driven applications (HDA), unlike SPA frameworks (e.g. React, Vue, Angular), **eliminate state and logic on the client side**.
-Instead, interactive logic is moved to the backend and the interface

-Page updates are streamed to the client as server-rendered templates over a Server-Sent Events stream and *morphed* into the local DOM.
+Instead, interactive logic is moved to the backend and page updates are streamed to the client as server-rendered templates over a Server-Sent Events stream and *morphed* into the local DOM.
 This is a bit like streaming a movie, except the movie is HTML and you receive new content from updates and UI interactions.
 The client's browser is effectively reduced to a rendering viewport only capable of displaying raw HTML.